blockydevs/bdmh-cross-chain-governance/smartcontracts/DEPLOYMENT_GUIDE.md

 The addresses can be found in console output of the script and in the `/broadcast/SpokeDeployment.s.sol/<chain_id>/run-latest.json`.

-Chain id can be found in the [Wormhole documentation](https://book.wormhole.com/reference/contracts.html).
-The value should be copied from `Wormhole Chain ID` column.
+Chain id can be found in the [Wormhole documentation](https://docs.wormhole.com/wormhole/blockchain-environments/contracts).
+The value should be copied from `Wormhole Chain I` column.

 ### Setting spoke contracts in the hub